Chinese importers scoop up Brazilian soybeans amid U.S. trade uncertainty

 The purchases were for delivery when the new harvest hits the market early next year, they said.
 Some U.S. and Argentinian cargoes were also booked last week, one of the traders said, with total purchases of about 30 cargoes.

-Chinese buyers have bought significantly fewer soybeans from their second largest supplier, the United States, this year, due to high tariffs on imports, which are expected to be lifted if the two sides agree to the first phase of a trade deal.
+Chinese buyers have bought significantly fewer soybeans from the United States this year due to high tariffs on imports, which are expected to be lifted if the two sides agree to a phase one deal.

-Even after leaders from the two countries sent positive signals on an initial deal to defuse the protracted trade war, markets are concerned that the trade talks could flounder.
+Crushers in China have nearly used up a 10-million-tonne tariff-free quota awarded by Beijing in October.
+The waivers set off a flurry of U.S. soy sales which are now being loaded and shipped.

+About 1.35 million tonnes of U.S. soybeans were inspected and loaded for export to China last week, the most in two years, according to U.S. Department of Agriculture data.

 "Buying out of Brazil is probably a good hedge at this point.
-There's plenty of uncertainty around U.S. supplies so it's probably a good idea to have at least some Brazil locked in," said Darin Friedrichs, Senior Asia Commodity Analyst at broker INTL FCStone.
+There's plenty of uncertainty around U.S. supplies so it's probably a good idea to have at least some Brazil locked in," said Darin Friedrichs, senior asia commodity analyst at INTL FCStone.

 After a 16-month-long trade war, China's soybean buyers who crush the beans into meal to feed the world's largest pig herd are sitting on tight stocks.

-Crushers are however also seeing poor demand amid the worst ever outbreak of disease in China's pig herd, which has shrunk by more than 40% since a year ago.
+Crushers are also seeing poor demand amid the worst-ever outbreak of disease in China's pig herd, which has shrunk by more than 40% since a year ago.

 "Feed producers and downstream companies are reluctant to build up high inventories as demand is bad," said a purchase manager with a feed producer in northeastern China.

-(Reporting by Hallie Gu and Dominique Patton in Beijing; Additional reporting by Karl Plume in Chicago, editing by Louise Heavens)
+(Reporting by Hallie Gu and Dominique Patton in Beijing; Additional reporting by Karl Plume in Chicago, editing by Louise Heavens and Tom Brown)

 ((Hallie.Gu@thomsonreuters.com; +86 10 6627 1250; Reuters Messaging: hallie.gu.thomsonreuters.com@reuters.net))